e-kai00/Santas-Devs/README.md

 ### About Us Page
   - Users can see the profiles of the developers behind the website and click to the Github pages.

-## User Stories

-Describe user stories or use cases to give an understanding of the intended user experience.

-## Installation

-Instructions on how to install the project:

-...

 ## Development